smuhamov/Platform-Cache/README.md

 # How to Use the Framework

 Once you create the classes, and setup the configs, you can run a query in a below format.
 Below is query for Org partition, you can follow the same pattern for Session partition as well.
-In the constructor, you need to enter name for your Platform Cache partition.
+In the constructor, you need to pass in the name for your Platform Cache partition.

 ``` Java
 OrgCache cacheInstance = new OrgCache('OrgCache');